A question I get asked all the time is “I want pretty handwriting script on my website. How do I do that?”

 Handwritten typography adds creativity to a site.
 In recent years, it has become an increasingly popular choice for web designers.
 Handwritten typography adds a personal touch or flair, giving a site an original and custom-made feel.

-However creative these fonts are, use them sparingly.
-Too much fancy script can make a web site hard to read and will most certainly cause your visitors to click away quickly.
+However beautiful and fun these fonts are, use them in moderation.
+Too much fancy handwriting fonts can make a web site hard to read and will most certainly cause your visitors to click away quickly or at the very least give them a headache.

 Less is More

-Using to many different fonts can leave your website looking unprofessional.
+Using to many different fonts can leave your website looking messy and extremely unprofessional.

 Here’s where most people make the mistake – they use several different fonts.
 For example, one cursive font might be used for their logo and then a completely different one for their blog post templates.
 Be consistent, pick one and stick with it.